 - 1. \$30 application fee (check or money order should be made out to Salem College) - 2.
 Completed application, including: - a.
-2 letters of recommendation - b.
+Two letters of recommendation - b.
 Essay describing the applicant's educational and professional background, their interest in the certificate program, and their motivation for applying to the program. - c.
-Completed immunization records form - d.
-Completed background check Authorization for Release of Information form - e.
+Completed background check Authorization for Release of Information form - d.
 Sealed official transcripts from all undergraduate and graduate institutions - 3.
 Video of most recent performance